-The Corporation's subsidiary, MFH, provides the Executives with a selection of benefits to ensure their overall compensation package is competitive and attractive, and in line with the Corporation's peer companies.
-MFH's employee benefits program includes health, dental and vision benefits, basic life and accidental death and dismemberment insurance, and short-term and long-term disability coverage.
-The Executives are responsible for 100% of the premiums for dental and vision coverage.
-In addition, the Executives can participate, on a voluntary basis, in the Corporation's medical expense flex spending arrangement, a pre-tax vehicle for employees to make contributions via payroll deductions to an account to use to pay for certain out-of-pocket health care costs.
+The Corporation provides the Executives with a selection of benefits to ensure their overall compensation package is competitive and attractive, and in line with the Corporation's peer companies.

+The CEO's benefits program includes extended health care, dental, and vision benefits, basic life and accidental death and dismemberment insurance, and short-term and long-term disability coverage.

+Benefits to the CFO, a U.S. employee, are provided through the Corporation's U.S. corporate subsidiary, MFH.
+The CFO's benefits program includes health, basic life and accidental death and dismemberment insurance, and short-term and long-term disability coverage.

-MFH has a defined contribution 401K plan (the "401K Plan") in respect of which Executives, at their option, are eligible to participate.
-The Executives employed by the Corporation, other than the Interim CEO, were participants in the 401K Plan.
+MFH has a defined contribution 401K plan (the "401K Plan") for U.S. employees.
+The CFO and Former CDO were participants in the 401K Plan in 2023.
 Under the terms of the 401K Plan, the participant is allowed to direct pre-tax payroll amounts, up to the maximum annual amount permitted under the Internal Revenue Code.
-For 2022, MFH made a matching contribution of \$58,711 to the 401K Plan on behalf of all eligible participants.
+For 2023, MFH made a matching contribution of \$19,653 to the 401K Plan on behalf of all eligible participants.